 With the Standard Keeper format you can welcome back that top pick with open arms and hopefully put an end to the shuffle of needing to find new league owners each year.

-Keeper leagues are fairly common but for those unfamiliar, in this format, owners are allowed to keep players from their previous season’s roster on the current year’s roster.
+Nowadays, Keeper Leagues are fairly common in fantasy football.
+But for those unfamiliar, in this format, league owners are allowed to keep players from their previous season’s roster on the current year’s roster.
 This way, league owners can continue to brag about that midseason pick up from last season who turned out to be a stud in the playoffs.

-In a Standard Keeper league, one player on an owner’s roster at the end of the prior season is available to be deemed “kept” prior to the draft of the upcoming year.
+In a Standard Keeper fantasy football league, one player on an owner’s roster at the end of the prior season is available to be deemed “kept” prior to the draft of the upcoming year.
 Feel free to make rules around which players may be kept and for how long.
-Can a player drafted in the first round last year be kept?
+Can a player drafted in the first round last year be kept this year?
 Can an owner keep the same player for consecutive years?
 Our recommended answers to both of these questions usually would be “no”, but we’ll leave that up to you and your leaguemates to decide.

-Typically, kept players will automatically be placed on team rosters by your league site.
+Typically, kept players will automatically be placed on the league owner’s roster by your league site.
 This makes it really easy because when it comes time to draft, each team will already have one player sitting there smiling on their roster.
-The draft will then carry on in typical fashion, in whatever fun order was decided by one of our Draft Order Randomization Rules, which a knowledgeable Commissioner like yourself would already be privy to.
-If for some reason your league site doesn’t already do this for you, owners could just be required to select their keeper in the first round of this year’s draft then continue to draft as usual thereafter.
+The draft will then carry on in the typical fashion (in whatever fun order was decided by one of our Draft Order Randomization Rules, which a knowledgeable Commissioner like yourself would already be privy to).

-In auction leagues, keepers work similarly.
+Keeper can even work in auction leagues.
 In this format, players kept year-to-year typically cost the same to draft as they did in the previous year.
 Under this format, instead of your keeper taking your first round draft slot, your auction budget for this season’s draft would be automatically reduced by an amount equal to your kept player’s auction cost in the previous year.

 Nuts and Bolts

-- Prior to the draft, owners will choose one player from their previous year’s roster to carry forward onto this year’s team.
+- Prior to the draft, league owners choose one player from their previous year’s roster to carry forward onto this year’s team.

 - Be sure to come to agreement on any potential limitations your league may want to institute before final keeper decisions are made.